 - Provides a non-reflective, smooth appearance that hides surface blemishes like nail holes and patches.

-- Matte paint requires less coats than higher gloss paints and is easier to touch up.
+- Matte paint requires fewer coats than higher gloss paints and is easier to touch up.
+It's also the least durable paint finish.

 - Perfect for new construction, drywall, ceilings and low-traffic areas like adult bedrooms and dining rooms.